seclore-tech/n8n-nodes-seclore/README.md

 - Protected files can only be unprotected by authorized users with proper credentials
 - HotFolder ID must be configured in your Seclore Policy Server before using protection operations
 - The node supports binary data processing for both input and output files
-- Retry mechanism is built-in for handling temporary network or server issues

 ### Error Handling
 The node includes comprehensive error handling and logging: